saundersresearch/saundersresearch.github.io/_pages/cv.markdown

 ---

 ## Summary
-An electrical engineering student passionate about medical image processing.
+An electrical engineering PhD student passionate about medical image processing.
 Proven leadership skills in an academic environment.
 Adept at applying technical skills to challenging research questions.
 Committed to working hard to continually learn more.

 ## Contact Information